News

 Pregnant Women and Vaccinations

 Recall the Ebola virus?
 A similar vector science was used in Sierra Leone to combat Ebola.
-In this trial named STRIVE, pregnant woman were initially excluded, but some women who received the vaccine were either newly pregnant or became pregnant within 60 days of vaccination.
+In this trial named STRIVE, pregnant women were initially excluded, but some women who received the vaccine were either newly pregnant or became pregnant within 60 days of vaccination.
 The first comparison was live births in women vaccinated when unknowingly pregnant or those impregnated within 14 days of vaccination.
-Proportion of live birth rate and loss rate were comparable to unvaccinated counterparts.
-Now the population was small, the DNA type delivery system different but the promise is great.
+The proportion of live birth rate and loss rate were comparable to unvaccinated counterparts.
+Now, the population was small, and the DNA type delivery system was different, but the promise was great.

 Contact Us

 We are committed to continue care for our patients.
 We remain focused, as always, on providing you with individual care that centers on you.
-If you have more questions on vaccines and pregnancy, please contact us for a free initial consultation.
+If you have more questions on vaccines and pregnancy, please contact us for an initial consultation.
 We are here to help.